Raising awareness and supporting delivery

 Our digital squad had already kicked off to demonstrate the benefits of these approaches in a really hands-on way, working directly with Adult Social Care teams in three local authorities.
 However, we knew that for this work to be successful, others in the local authorities we are working with would need to understand and support what was going on – particularly at a leadership level.

-For the first (Alpha) version we worked with Service Works to develop a session for a mixed group of senior leaders and people involved with service delivery.
-Based on feedback from this Alpha we then decided to develop a specific version for leaders, focused on their needs and perspective, as well as a version for delivery people.
-These separate sessions were then put in place to be delivered to (as a “Beta”) the Corporate Leadership Team (CLT) at Blaenau Gwent, the All Members Group at Neath Port Talbot and the Policy Development Forum at Torfaen.
+For the first (alpha) version we worked with We Are Service Works to develop a session for a mixed group of senior leaders and people involved with service delivery.
+Based on feedback from this alpha we then decided to develop a specific version for leaders, focused on their needs and perspective, as well as a version for delivery people.
+These separate sessions were then put in place to be delivered to (as a “beta”) the Corporate Leadership Team (CLT) at Blaenau Gwent, the All-Members Group at Neath Port Talbot and the Policy Development Forum at Torfaen.
 The Delivery session was also run with teams from each of the three councils.

 How it’s been received